How Klarna’s new card could impact the financially vulnerable

 Now 27, Howard is still working her way through paying back all of the money she owes, but feels much more in control when it comes to her finances.
 While no longer a regular user of BNPL services, Howard says she finds Klarna is convenient when she wants to spread the cost of unavoidable purchases, such as around Christmas time when she needs to buy presents and January payday feels “a lifetime away”.

 Recent years have seen the popularity of BNPL companies like ClearPay, PayPal and Klarna soar.
-In June 2021, Klarna secured a new round of funding from investors in a deal that pushed its value to $45.6 billion (£43.8 billion).
+In June 2021, Klarna secured a new round of funding from investors in a deal that pushed its value to $45.6bn (£33.6bn).
 Seven months on, it boasts 90 million active users across the world and facilitates two million transactions every day.
 In the UK alone, it’s estimated that seven million people use its services.

 Klarna’s appeal is clear.
 Unlike the payday loans of earlier generations, which were dredged in both interest fees and warnings of how late payment could be fatal to your credit score, Klarna provides a means to finally purchase that handbag you’ve been eyeing up but can’t afford to buy in one go.